ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 2. From your PC, navigate directly to Lakka's Samba share by entering "\\lakka\" in the file browser.
 If you cannot reach the Lakka system by name, it may be possible to reach it by IP.

-3. Copy the content of the folder "CHA_LAKKA/assets" to the folder "\\lakka\Assets".
+3. Copy the content of the folder "CHOKO_DISK/assets" to the folder "\\lakka\Assets".

-4. Copy the content of the folder "CHA_LAKKA/playlists" to the folder "\\lakka\Playlists".
+4. Copy the content of the folder "CHOKO_DISK/playlists" to the folder "\\lakka\Playlists".

-5. Copy the content of the folder "CHA_LAKKA/roms" to the folder "\\lakka\roms".
+5. Copy the content of the folder "CHOKO_DISK/roms" to the folder "\\lakka\roms".

-6. Copy the content of the folder "CHA_LAKKA/thumbnails" to the folder "\\lakka\thumbnails".
+6. Copy the content of the folder "CHOKO_DISK/thumbnails" to the folder "\\lakka\thumbnails".

 7. If you don't want the "double view" of snapshot and title screen, go into all subfolders under 'thumbnails' and replace the folders named 'Named_Titles' with those named 'Named_Titles_2'.

 8. Reboot the CHA and enjoy!

-### What is inside CHA_LAKKA_EMPTY?
+### What is inside CHOKO_DISK_EMPTY?
 A script named 'create_RA_playlists.sh', meant to run under linux.
 It was tested in Ubuntu running under Windows 10.

 1. Open that file and change the first lines to match the path where you have the boxart (or flyers), screenshots and titles.
 Or let any of them be empty to skip creating the correspondig thumbnails, like this: